IceWeedo/FunTuna-Fork-Update-Pack/README.md

 ## - Installation

-Just copy and paste in your mc0 after fresh install of FunTuna 1.0.10
+Just copy and paste in your mc0 after fresh install of [FunTuna Fork 1.0.10](https://github.com/israpps/Funtuna-Fork)